-Due their wide variety of uses and simplicity, spacefilling curves have been oft researched since their discovery, finding many applications.
-Motivated by the lack of intuition in the ubiquitous Butz [18] algorithms for Hilbert curves as implemented by Moore [27], we have reconstructed themfrom a geometric point of view.
-Based on this formulation we have then described a compact Hilbert curve which captures the ordering properties of the regular Hilbert curve but without the inefficiency in representation for spaces with unequal side lengths.
-Finally, we developed algorithms for computingcompact Hilbert indices, and demonstrated their performance and utility in real-world applications.
-Although these compact indices are somewhat more computationally expensive to derive, they result in significant space savings and, in the critical operation of sorting by Hilbert indices, they result in a considerable time saving.
-For example, on a typical 4-dimensional web log data set, compact Hilbert indices achieved a data size reduction of 2.2 and a speedup of 4.3 over the widely used dynamic Hilbert sort method.
-It is our hope that the compact Hilbert indices introduced in this paper will find uses in information systems and other applications where multi-dimensional spaces have dimensions of unequal cardinalities.
+Due their wide variety of uses and simple elegance, space-filling curves have been researched continuously since their discovery, finding many applications Motivated by the lack of intuition in the near-ubiquitous Butz [8] algorithms for Hilbert curves as implemented by Moore [28], we have reconstructed these algorithms from a geometric point of view.
+Based on this formulation we have then described a compact Hilbert curve which captures the ordering properties of the regular Hilbert curve but without the associated inefficiency in representation for spaces with unequal side lengths.
+Finally, we developed algorithms for dealing with compact Hilbert indices and demonstrated their performance and utility in real-world applications.
+Although these compact Hilbert indices are somewhat more computationally expensive to derive, they result in significant space savings and, in the critical operation of sorting by Hilbert indices, they result in a considerable time saving.
+For example, for a typical four dimensional web log data set, compact Hilbert indices achieved a data size reduction of 2.2 and a sorting speedup of 4.3 over the widely used dynamic Hilbert sort method.
+It is our hope that the compact Hilbert indices introduced in this paper will find uses in information systems and other applications in which multi-dimensional spaces have dimensions of unequal cardinalities.